mosaf/Res-SRDiff/README.md

 [//]: # (      author={Mojtaba Safari and Shansong Wang and Zach Eidex and Richard Qiu and Chih-Wei Chang and David S. Yu and Xiaofeng Yang},)

-If you find **PI-MoCoNet** useful for your research or project, please consider citing our work:
+If you find **Res-SRDiff** useful for your research or project, please consider citing our work:

 ```
 @misc{safari2025mrisuperresolutionreconstructionusing,